-Traditional cable television networks (CATV) use coaxial cables to transport analog radio frequency television signals to subscribers.
-For a CATV networks to be used as access technique, they must be prepared for that purpose, originally they were designed for simplex data flow, from the operator to the subscriber.
+Traditional cable television networks (CATV) use coaxial cables to transport analogue radio frequency television signals to subscribers.
+For CATV networks to be used as access technique, they must be prepared for that purpose, originally they were designed for a simplex data flow.